“Content Marketing” is an industry term that is part of the lexicon (library) of marketing lingo.

-I am going to make sure you don’t get stuck here at the beginning of the process.
-Because this marketing method is very effective, and it’s a method that small businesses are able to learn and use to steadily grow their businesses.
+Because content marketing is a very effective method, and it’s a method that small businesses are able to learn and use to steadily grow their businesses.

-So let’s clear up any confusion with the name of the method.
+So let’s clear up any confusion that could exist about the name of the method.